-- 6. Right-click the icon of the new device.
+- 6. Right-click the new device's icon.

 - 7. On the pop-up menu that displays, select Security.

 - 8. Set the encryption key for the device.

-See Set the Powerline Encryption Key on page 22.
+See Set the Powerline Encryption Key on page 24.

 Make sure that you enter the same encryption key that your other Powerline devices use.